PRDTs: Composable Design and Verification of Consensus Protocols using Replicated Data Types: Case Study: Composition and Decomposition of Paxos-Like Protocols

 \subsection{Reconfigurations}

-Consensus algorithms require a fixed set of processes (a \emph{configuration}) that determines key parameters like majority thresholds.
+Consensus algorithms like Paxos or Raft require a fixed set of processes (a \emph{configuration}) that determines key parameters like majority thresholds.
 However, practical systems need \emph{reconfigurations}~\cite{lamportReconfiguringState2010} to dynamically modify process membership, enabling removal of faulty processes, addition of new participants, and adaptation to changing system requirements.
 This capability is crucial for maintaining system availability and scalability.
 Following the same algebraic design style used for other Paxos variants, reconfigurations can be expressed in the PRDT-based model by composing existing building blocks.
 Concretely, by binding each consensus protocol instance to a specific configuration, using the consensus mechanism itself to establish configuration changes.
 Here is an implementation expressing this pattern as a PRDT:

 Each round decides both a value and the membership for the next decision, enabling reconfiguration support in previously fixed-configuration protocols.
 The \texttt{ConfigurationRound} type integrates two \texttt{Paxos} instances into a product algebraic data type: \texttt{memberConsensus} for configuration changes and \texttt{innerConsensus} for value decisions.
-The merge function for \texttt{Membership} is automatically derived, using the \texttt{Epoch} merge as explained in Scenario 1 of \cref{sec:multi-round}.
+As in similar examples, consensus safety directly follows from making a decision only when both inner consensus instances have reached a decision.